-A special kind of box is \vcenter.
-This one also can have attributes.
+A special kind of box is \c can have attributes.
 When one or more are set these plus the currently set attributes are bound to the resulting box.
-In regular TEX these centered boxes are only permitted in math mode, but in LUAMETATEX there is no error message and the box the height and depth are equally divided.
+In regular T_EX these centered boxes are only permitted in math mode, but in LUAMETATEX there is no error message and the box the height and depth are equally divided.
 Of course in text mode there is no math axis related offset applied.